HansenHua/M2CL-ICLR26/README.md

 ## 🚀 Quick Start

-This guide provides instructions for setting up the M2CL, including execution scripts for infering and training.
+This guide provides instructions for setting up the M2CL, including execution scripts for inference and training.

 ### 1. Preparation